What does an Addiction Counselor in Wyoming do? What is Their Job Role?

 Certified Addictions Practitioner Assistant (CAPA) Requirements

-- Earn at least an associate's degree in Chemical Dependency Counseling, addiction studies, or similar program as approved by the Board
+- Earn at least an associate's degree in Chemical Dependency Counseling, addiction studies, or similar program as approved by the National Board for Certified Counselors

 - Complete 270 hours of education and/or training with a minimum 200 hours specific to addictions, six hours of communicable diseases coursework, and at least 30 hours of counseling ethics.
 Up to 70 hours may be in general mental health subjects not specific to addiction.